Savera-Shah/Tasks-for-Data-Science-Interns-task-3-/README.md

 - Used libraries like sklearn, imblearn, pandas, numpy, and warnings.

  **2. Check for Imbalance**
-- Found 492 fraud transactions vs 284,315 legitimate ones → highly imbalanced.
+- Found 492 fraud transactions vs 284,315 legitimate ones and  highly imbalanced.

  **3. Data Preprocessing**
 - Dropped the Class column (target) to make X (features) and stored Class in y (labels).